kata198/printk-timestamp-formatter/README.rst

 Module
 ------

-printk_timestamp_converter is a module you can use directly.
+This package provides printk\_timestamp\_converter which is a module you can use directly.

-The pydoc documentation is available here: http://htmlpreview.github.io/?https://github.com/kata198/printk-timestamp-converter/blob/master/doc/printk_timestamp_converter.html
+The pydoc documentation is available here: http://htmlpreview.github.io/?https://github.com/kata198/printk-timestamp-formatter/blob/master/doc/printk_timestamp_converter.html